 The phase that transformed our whole process was when our traditional process was not able to get along with the frequent market demands.
 Every other week, we had to ship the products with changes.
 Planning and execution within the defined process had become unmanageable.
 Gradually, we had to forego our practices one after the other because of the market pressures.
 Top management was not willing to compromise on the client deliverables just for the sake of following a particular process.
 This created a vacuum that had to be filled in by another process that ensures the shorter time to market and ultimately the early returns.
-Therefore, you have to deliver it when market needs it.
+Therefore, you have to deliver it when the market needs it.

 If you don’t reach the market early enough, you cannot convince them to buy your product just because you built it using ultra-sophisticated processes.
 Agile encourages you to build “Minimum viable product” for market delivery.
-And it has been very successful with 73% of the Agile adopters have verified that the process reduced their time-to-market significantly.
+And it has been very successful with 73% of the Agile adopters has verified that the process reduced their time-to-market significantly.

 #5.
 Customer cannot be kept out of the loop

 A significant dilemma of the software companies following traditional processes is that they never know before the completion of the project that they are building a “right” product.
-At max, you can know at the end of the iteration if iterative model is being used.
+At max, you can know at the end of the iteration if an iterative model is being used.
 The reason being that it is only the customer who can validate the product.
-This is why I was in favour of the Prototype model the most before Agile made its way.
+This is why I was in favor of the Prototype model the most before Agile made its way.
 We used to build a simulation of our proposed solution for the client to validate the product before building it.
 We used to call our prototype as “proof of concept”.

 But, it proved to be the over-simplified solution of an extremely complex problem of a gap between customer’s expectations and our offering.
-It was not just about the challenge of creating a representative prototype but also the customer’s own indecisions and fuzziness about his actual requirements at the start of the project.
-Then, if it is a product for mass usage rather than a customized project, situation gets more complex.
+It was not just about the challenge of creating a representative prototype but also the customer’s own indecision and fuzziness about his actual requirements at the start of the project.
+Then, if it is a product for mass usage rather than a customized project, the situation gets more complex.

 The only way to cope up with this is to engage the customer(s) throughout the development process in order to collaboratively build the final solution.
 Agile manifesto is very clear about the focus on customer collaboration more than following a contract.
-PMI ranks better alignment of business and software development as third top reason for adopting Agile.
+PMI ranks better alignment of business and software development as the third top reason for adopting Agile.

 #6.
 Team morale has to be consistently high

-Project plan, Gantt charts, Project management reports, test plans and the release plans were my favourite artifacts in the younger days.
+Project plan, Gantt charts, Project management reports, test plans and the release plans were my favorite artifacts in the younger days.
 It was based on a traditional belief that well planned is half done.
 My belief is still intact.
 However, my definition of “well planned” has evolved over time.
 The project manager used to decide who will do what and when, based on the input and estimations from the stakeholders.
 Once the plan was put in place, team members had to consider it as a bible.

 While it was meant for the accountability of team members, it was found that they use it as a tool to run away from the responsibility of product’s success or failure.
 All the team had to do was to follow the plan.
 They did not own the product.

 It was somehow obligatory for us to shift the ownership of the product towards the team to make them accountable as well as to raise their morale.
 Agile holds the teams accountable for the collective goals rather than encouraging people to work in silos.
 It encourages the cross-functional tasks by mutual assistance.
-The team members with limited or different level of skill set do not feel left out and are equally determined to contribute towards the team goals.
-I suggest replacing the individuals’ happiness index with team morale which is a major factor in high performance reinforcement among Agile teams.
+The team members with a limited or different level of skill set do not feel left out and are equally determined to contribute towards the team goals.
+I suggest replacing the individuals’ happiness index with team morale which is a major factor in high-performance reinforcement among Agile teams.

 The sample representation of team morale is below:

-Although I have used my personal experiences with the traditional processes that pushed us towards Agile, but the purpose was not to get a praise at all for thinking smartly.
+Although I have used my personal experiences with the traditional processes that pushed us towards Agile, the purpose was not to get a praise at all for thinking smartly.
 Rather, I validated all the issues from the Agile practitioners and the process engineer of other organizations.

 I have used my organization’s experiences just as a case study.
-Some of the issues were specific to our organization which have not been discussed in this article.
+Some of the issues were specific to our organization which has not been discussed in this article.
 But the motives I have discussed for Agile adoption are very generic in nature.
 If you have been using traditional approaches only, there is every chance you are facing these issues.

-I would suggest to take a final decision only after discovering that you are coming across these glitches in some form.
+I would suggest taking a final decision only after discovering that you are coming across these glitches in some form.
 That would help you to set your direction and assess the success of specific Agile practices in your organization.
 Else, you can be caught in two minds at any stage of Agile adoption process whether Agile is better than your previous process or not.

 Author: This series of articles is written by STH author Umair Khalid.
 He is having 10+ years of experience working in Software development and testing field and currently working as a Quality Assurance Manager in eDev Technologies.
-He is having hands on experience as a SCRUM Master and also switching software development methodology from traditional CMMI driven processes to Agile.
+He is having hands-on experience as a SCRUM Master and also switching software development methodology from traditional CMMI driven processes to Agile.